uoou/podbastard/README.md

 Copy it somewhere and open it in a browser.
 Local filesystem is fine, doesn't have to be hosted.

 Limitations
-- Limited to whatever media your bwoser can play inside html5 audio/video tags
+- Limited to whatever media your browser can play inside html5 audio/video tags
 - Requires javascript.
 Obviously.
 Being written in Javascript.
 Which it is.

 License